Discover Taylors Falls, Best place for pictures in the 10,000 Lakes State

 The engagement session I am about to share with you is one of my favorite of the year.
-It was a magical afternoon, and this successful engagement session is the result of the combination of many good elements.
+It was a magical afternoon, and this successful engagement session results from the combination of many good elements.

-It took place in Taylors falls, MN and it implies two great people: Gina and Michael.
+It took place in Taylors Falls, MN, and it implies two talented people: Gina and Michael.

 Table of Contents

-But at this time, they wanted some engagement photos in the North Star State, so they can create and send the save-the-date cards.
+But they wanted some engagement photos in the North Star State, so they can create and send the save-the-date cards.

 Instead of choosing the classical park (such as the Harriett Island) , Gina wanted waterfalls, but not the local Minnehaha falls located in Minneapolis,MN.
 Given she grew up in Minnesota she knew the place pretty well, and she decided to drive up north, on the way to Duluth, and to stop at the Taylors falls.
 That was a really great choice!

 A Place That Doesn’t Look Like the 10,000-Lake state (no offense)